Jacksonville State Gamecocks football statistical leaders

 The Jacksonville State Gamecocks football statistical leaders are individual statistical leaders of the Jacksonville State Gamecocks football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Gamecocks represent Jacksonville State University in the NCAA Division I FCS WAC–ASUN Challenge through the 2022 season, after which they will move to Division I FBS and join Conference USA.
+Since 2023, the Gamecocks have represented Jacksonville State University (JSU or Jax State) in the NCAA Division I FBS Conference USA (CUSA).

 Although Jacksonville State began competing in intercollegiate football in 1904, the school's official record book considers the "modern era" to have begun in 1964.
 Records from before this year are often incomplete and inconsistent, and they are generally not included in these lists.

-JSU has played at three different levels of competition in its modern football history, with a fourth to follow in 2023.
+JSU has played at four different levels of competition in its modern football history.
 In 1964, it was a member of the NAIA. which then held a single football championship.
 In 1970, the NAIA split into two divisions for football, with the Gamecocks joining the higher level of Division I. In 1973, the Gamecocks joined the NCAA as a Division II member, but maintained dual membership with the NAIA until aligning completely with the NCAA in 1982.
 After the 1994 season, it moved from Division II to Division I-AA, the latter of which was renamed Division I FCS in 2006.
+Jax State began a transition to FBS in advance of the 2022 season, joining CUSA in 2023 and becoming a full FBS member in 2024.

 These lists are dominated by more recent players for several reasons: